 About Senior College at USM

-Our mission is to provide a curriculum of intellectually stimulating learing opportunities and special events for persons 50 years of age or older.
+Our mission is to provide a curriculum of intellectually stimulating learning opportunities and special events for persons 50 years of age or older.
 Senior College is an affiliate of the Ederhostel Institute Network, is one of 17 Senior Colleges throughout Maine and part of the Maine Senior College Network (MSCN)

 In 1997 the Portland area established a senior college organized by Rabbi Harry Skye.
 In Lewiston an advisory board was established in 2000 with Bethel Shields as the first chair.
 That year four courses were offered.
 There were no entrance requirements, grades or tests.
 The courses were for people over 50, and the volunteer teachers had to be over 50.